filakhtov/gentoo-use-docs/sys-fs/e2fsprogs.md

 This flag can be safely disabled unless there is a need to display messeages in languages other than English.

+### split-usr
+If the flag is enabled all produced libraries will be installed into the `/lib` directory, instead of the `/usr/lib` directory, so that they are available during the early boot when the `/usr` partition is not yet mounted.

+This flag is necessary to boot the system that has separated `/usr` partition, but otherwise can be safely disabled.

 ### static-libs
 Install statically linked libraries `*.a` (aka library archives) into the target system.
 If disabled these libraries will be removed from build tree before installation.